therealahrion/ViPER4Android-FX-Legacy/README.md

 ### v2.5 -
 * Updated to Unity/AML v2.5
 * Added permissions file for oreo
+* Added material v4a as an option - thanks to @pittvandewitt @xda-developers

 ### v2.4 - 11.30.2017
 * Updated to Unity/AML v2.4